-The directors accept ultimate responsibility for the preparation of the annual financial statements that fairly represent the results of the group in accordance with the Companies Act and International Financial Reporting Standards.
+The directors accept ultimate responsibility for the preparation of the audited annual financial statements that fairly represent the results of the group in accordance with the Companies Act and International Financial Reporting Standards.

 The external auditors are responsible for independently auditing and reporting on these financial statements in conformance with International Standards on Auditing and applicable laws.
-The role of the external auditors is covered in the audit and risk committee report.
+The role of the external auditors is covered in the audit and risk committee report on pages 3 to 5 of the audited annual financial statements on the website.